The House of Raymonde

-The House of Raymonde had its beginnings in 1935 when a Wellington mother, Rachel Cohen, started making children’s pants from her family home.
+The House of Raymonde had its beginnings in 1935 when a Wellington mother, Rachel Cohen, started making blouses for the retailer Bing, Harris & Co from her family home.
 Rachel earnt 15 shillings for a dozen blouses so she bought another sewing machine and hired other machinists to work from her living room.
 Building a reputation for the quality of her sewing, Rachel expanded into a CMT (cut, make and trim) service and, when the Labour Department deemed her business a factory, she rented space in the Wakefield Chambers building, on the corner of Wakefield and Taranaki Streets.
 In 1937 she registered her business as Raymond Manufacturing.

 Also known as Raymode or Ray Manufacturing, situations vacant advertisements from the time show she employed machinists, frock pressers, dress improvers and apprentices.
-Her husband Jacob, and later their three sons Sidney, Gerald and Marcus, also joined her in the business.
+Her husband Jacob also joined her in the business.

-Gerald focused his attention on retail and Marcus, the youngest, involved himself in the manufacturing side of the business.
-About this time they started to make overseas labels, such as Sharene, under licence.
+Gerald focused on the retail part of the business while Marcus managed production.
+About this time they started to make overseas labels, such as Sidney Sernack and Sharene, under licence.
 In 1957, Marcus took over as designer and Sidney moved into management, while Rachel remained active on the board until the 1970s.